jaeyunjks/find-card-project/README.md

 ---

 ## Encryption Details
-This project uses the **AES (Advanced Encryption Standard)** algorithm implemented in `AESEncryptionUtil.java`.
+- This project uses the **AES (Advanced Encryption Standard)** algorithm implemented in `AESEncryptionUtil.java`.
-Only encrypted PANs are stored — plaintext cards are never saved or printed anywhere in logs.
+- Only encrypted PANs are stored, plaintext cards are never saved or printed anywhere in logs.
-Decryption is only used temporarily for comparison during searches.
+- Decryption is only used temporarily for comparison during searches.

 ---